Your browser is not supported any more. Download your preferred modern browser and STAY secure!

-A practical approach to Project Portfolio Management
+A practical approach to Organizational Portfolio Management and the PfM² Methodology

-In this Portfolio Management intensive seminar we will elaborate on Key Portfolio Management Concepts, Processes and management activities based on a Process Model, explain portfolio Governance and Artefacts, and present a set of effective portfolio Mindsets.
+In this Portfolio Management intensive seminar we will elaborate on Key Organizational Portfolio Management Concepts, Processes and management activities based on a Process Model, explain portfolio Governance and Artefacts, and present a set of effective portfolio Mindsets.

 The masterclass provides a complete and holistic Portfolio Management Methodology (PfM²) which is based on the European Commission’s PM² Suite of Methodologies and was developed to help Functional and Matrix Organisations establish a management framework for the effective management of their organisational portfolios.